vietmap-company/maps-sdk-navigation-ios/docs/cover.md

 ## Starting points

-This SDK is divided into two frameworks: the Mapbox Navigation framework (`MapboxNavigation`) is the ready-made turn-by-turn navigation UI, while the Mapbox Core Navigation framework (`MapboxCoreNavigation`) is responsible for the underlying navigation logic.
+This SDK is divided into two frameworks: the Mapbox Navigation framework (`VietMapNavigation`) is the ready-made turn-by-turn navigation UI, while the Mapbox Core Navigation framework (`MapboxCoreNavigation`) is responsible for the underlying navigation logic.

 ### Mapbox Navigation